 Rise Against Hunger specializes in supporting school feeding programs with nutritious pre-packaged meals.
 Islamic Relief USA contributes its expertise in shipping gifts-in-kind.
 ADRA brings to bear its network of offices and extensive operational capacity throughout Africa, manages the school feeding initiative and liaises with national and local governments to ensure a successful coordination between key stakeholders.
 We depend on each other on the path to collective impact.

 The project supports more than 48,000 primary school age students in Mozambique, Malawi, Madagascar, Swaziland and Zimbabwe each year.
-Through the initiative, more than 14,200,000 meals each year are distributed in more than 200 schools.
+Through the initiative, 14.2+ million meals each year are distributed in more than 200 schools.
 So far, the school-feeding initiative proves to be critical in encouraging attendance, increasing enrollment and providing access to a balanced, nutritious meal to children affected by the El Niño drought.

 The truth is, technical aspects and harsh reality aside, the school feeding initiative means Albertina won’t have to manage her hunger.
 She can concentrate on what’s most important: her education.
 She lights up when she talks about her favorite subject, Portuguese.
 She rushes through her chores at home, like helping her mother cook and wash dishes, so she can practice the language.
 She shares her enthusiasm for the language by teaching her siblings words she learns in school.